open-feature/flagd/docs/reference/specifications/providers.md

 | `$flagd.flagKey`   | the identifier for the flag being evaluated             |
 | `$flagd.timestamp` | a unix timestamp (in seconds) of the time of evaluation |

+### Changed Flags

+When a new flag definition is parsed, the stored flags are compared with the newly parsed flags.
+Flags which have been removed, added, or mutated (including their default variant, targeting rules, or metadata) have their keys added to the `flags changed` field of the associated `PROVIDER_CONFIGURATION_CHANGED` event.`

 ### Sync-Metadata Properties in the Evaluation Context

 In-process flagd providers also inject any properties returned by the [sync-metadata RPC response](./protos.md#getmetadataresponse) into the context.